 How can blockchain be used for supply chain needs?

 A supply chain is a very complex structure with hundreds of transactions and modes of communication involved.
 Verifying and maintaining information that flows through the supply chain can be time-consuming and expensive.
-Blockchain technology allows companies to immediately verify and lock each data unit, which supplies robust protection against data stealing, deleting or unwanted modifications.
-In a nutshell, blockchain provides transparency on every transaction and manages the data in a systemized and easily accessible way.
+Blockchain technology allows companies to immediately verify and lock each data unit.
+This supplies robust protection against data stealing, deleting or unwanted modifications.
+In a nutshell, blockchain provides transparency on every transaction.
+Additionally, it allows managing the data in a systemized and easily accessible way.
 Any manufacturer, auditor or supplier can access required data or payment in no time, which makes operations processes much faster and more efficient.
-The difference in supply chain performance could potentially be incredible after the blockchain contribution, as it drastically reduces extra interactions, increases data security and authenticity, apart from significant time and cost savings.
+The difference in supply chain performance could potentially be incredible after the blockchain contribution.
+All because it drastically reduces extra interactions, increases data security and authenticity, apart from significant time and cost savings.

 How it affects the logistics industry?